 The 4 stories of scares is in an old parking garage with over 100,000 square feet.
 It’s so big that it takes up most of a city block!
 All that space allows the experts at Erebus to create enormous features with plenty of room for scares.
 And they go all out, changing out the sections of the haunted house every year.

 One of the great foundations of Erebus is the story behind the attraction.
 Dr. J. Colbert invented a time machine which sends subjects to various time periods, but whatever time period they go to attacks them like they’re a virus.
-Unlike other haunted houses that have to switch up the stories every so often, this steady story allows enough flexibility for anything they think up, while still giving a form to the haunt.
+Most haunted house attractions have to build brand-new stories and attractions.
+Erebus can add a new room and call it time-travel to different dimension and that just kind of works.
+It allows them to stay current with what’s popular.
+Where one year it might be vampires, the next year it’s Nuns.
+They can do whatever they want… and they do!

 The haunted house for haunted house lovers